Updated: Mar 21

-Guided by Shiyun
+Guided by Lin Shiyun

-Uncle Chris and Aunty Kat are a senior couple who volunteers regularly at Tak Takut Kids Club (TTKC).
+Uncle Chris and Aunty Kat are a senior couple who volunteer regularly at Tak Takut Kids Club (TTKC).
 Their tight bond with some of the youth have emerged from weekly time spent befriending and playing with the community.
 In this interview facilitated by Ziv and Zam, we find out more about their personal volunteering journeys, the differences between volunteering at community and social service-based settings, and the joy of intergenerational work.

 Aunty Kat and Uncle Chris at the nursery with the gardening club.

 Ziv: How did you find out about TTKC and what brought you guys here?

 Aunty Kat: I found out about TTKC from… him! (gestures to Uncle Chris)

 Uncle Chris: Wah, full stop like that! (laughs) Ok, I will answer first.
 For me, I found out about TTKC through my son, who asked me to give it a try because it is very different.
 Before that, I volunteered in a lot of other places.

 Zam: Where do you go usually?
 I’m curious.